Albert Esterhuysen

 Albert Esterhuysen (born 18 August 2006) is an Australian cricketer who currently plays for Western Australia.
 He is a right-handed batsman and right-arm medium-fast bowler.

 Early life

 Esterhuysen was born in South Africa.
 His role model is Morné Morkel.
 Esterhuysen represented Western Australia in the Under 19 National Championships.
-He also played for Mariners in 2024–25 season.
-He also played second XI matches for Western Australia ahead of the first-class debut.
+He also played for Mariners in the 2024–25 season.
+He played second XI matches for Western Australia before his first-class debut.

 Career

-In September 2025, Esterhuysen was signed a professional contract with Western Australia ahead of the 2025–26 season.
+In September 2025, Esterhuysen signed a professional contract with Western Australia ahead of the 2025–26 season.
 He made his List A debut on 24 September 2025 in the 2025–26 One-Day Cup.
 Esterhuysen took 3 wickets on his professional cricket debut.
 He took two wickets on his second game including Sam Konstas.